loganmarchione/HamRadioNewbie.com/content/posts/2025/08p3/index.md

 ### GMRS

-From what I can tell, almost all GMRS radios all tend to have the same basic features (channels, privacy codes, NOAA weather alerts, etc...), with the only differences being battery composition (Ni–MH vs Li-ion), waterproofing level, etc...
-Basically, it comes down to a decision of how tough you need your radio to be.
+From what I can tell, almost all GMRS radios all tend to have the same basic features (channels, privacy codes, NOAA weather alerts, etc...), with the only differences being user interface, battery composition (Ni–MH vs Li-ion), waterproofing level, etc...
 Below are some GMRS radios that seem to be recommended.

 [Wouxun KG-935G Plus](https://www.buytwowayradios.com/wouxun-kg-935g-plus.html) ~$150